ATHLETE OF THE WEEK

 Rankings are based on the top 7 runners for each team across all races based on a simulated race.
 The top 5 runners’ performances are used to determine team times and scoring.
 Teams with less than 5 runners competing at Rosemead have not been included.

-As expected, Granada Hills dominated in both the boys and girls rankings.
+As expected, Granada Hills dominated in both the boys and girls rankings and senior Joaquin Ortega-Tomaselli led the charge with the top City time at Rosemead and the 2nd best City time this year.
 San Pedro surprised with some big performances, particularly on the boys side.
 D4 Belmont girls also impressed, bettering a slew of D1 and D2 teams to rank #3 in City.

 Younger runners ruled the night led by sophomores OLIVIA CORRIGAN (Eagle Rock) and WHITNEY DERBY (Venice).
 Whitney placed 8th in the Sophomore race with a massive 1-minute 31-second PR and the 4th best City Time on the night.
 Olivia placed 13th in the senior race (she IS a sophomore) in 18:50.4, ranking her #10 in City overall.